dmarkrollins/sequent/README.md

 ### Retro Board
 This is where your team shares ideas has discussions and creates action items.

-Each member logs into the team account and anonymously puts in their team feedback.
+Each member logs into the team account and anonymously puts in their team feedback in one of the 3 appropriate buckets.

 Everyone sees everyone else's items without knowing who put them in.